mtymek/agister/README.md

 Goals (new elements may be added during coding):

 - [X] create simple skeleton app based on ZF2 and Doctrine
-- [X] create backend module that defines entities used by app and services for accessing them
+- [X] create core module that defines entities used by app and services for accessing them
     - [X] define internal data structures: tasks, timeline, etc. No need to take care of users for now.
     - [ ] write unit tests
 - [X] create control module that exposes services and entities and operates on data in JSON format